 Also see www.gipt.art.blog

-Robbie Coleman & Jo Hodges are collaborating with Norwegian artist Linn Horntvedt to explore ideas around information, ownership of knowledge and gifting.
-The artists are creating a series of public interventions which will culminate in a temporary garden at the Rundkirkeruinen (ruin of St Olav’s church dating from 1180).
-The garden will be built from an open source design and will cultivate culinary plants that were grown at medieval St Olav’s Monastery.
-The plants will be for the use of the local community.
+Robbie Coleman & Jo Hodges collaborated with Norwegian artist Linn Horntvedt to explore ideas around information, ownership of knowledge and gifting.
+The artists created a series of public interventions which culminated in a temporary garden at the Rundkirkeruinen (ruin of St Olav’s church dating from 1180).
+The garden was built from an open source design and cultivated culinary plants that were grown at medieval St Olav’s Monastery.
+The plants were for the use of the local community.

-The project acts as a connector between past and future.
-In an age defined by issues of ownership of land, information, ideas, even seeds, <Gipt> investigates alternative models of distribution and provokes conversations about what social values and actions may be needed in times of change.
+The project acted as a connector between past and future.
+In an age defined by issues of ownership of land, information, ideas, even seeds, <Gipt> investigated alternative models of distribution and provoked conversations about what social values and actions may be needed in times of change.
 As long held notions of society are challenged by climate change, consumerism and the onward rush of technology, will ‘sharing’ become one of the most politically charged words in our vocabulary?